SixArm/venn/README.md

 ### Custom output for true or false

-The `joint` operation and the `disjoint` operation use output that is either true or false.
+The `joint` operation and the `disjoint` operation produce output that is either true or false.

 Example: